the practical kitchen

 • Vegetables.
 Cook your favorite roasted or steamed vegetables like asparagus, broccoli, carrots, green beans, or brussels sprouts with a bit of olive oil, salt, and pepper, then sprinkle on some everything bagel blend to finish.

-Where to Buy Quality or Bulk Ingredients
+Where to Buy Quality or Bulk Spices

 a glass jar with a latched top filled with everything bagel seasoning.